NCBI-Codeathons/amr-2024-team-sridharan/README.md

 ![Graphical abstract](misc/Workflow_updated.drawio.png)

 ## Explanation of the workflow
-The step-by-step explanation of the workflow is as follows;

-- Data preprocessing

 The 'MicroBIGG-E' database was used to obtain AMR-related information, specifically focusing on the ESKAPE species.
 For each protein sequence, a FASTA-like structure is used, consisting of amino acids.
 These sequences serve as input for further steps.